i2p/i2p.www/i2p2www/spec/ecies.rst

 Additions to the Framework
 ``````````````````````````

-This proposal defines the following enhancements to
+This specification defines the following enhancements to
 Noise_XK_25519_ChaChaPoly_SHA256.
 These generally follow the guidelines in
 [NOISE]_ section 13.